paazmaya/naginata.fi/README.md

 From version 0.4.0 onward, the site is running with Node.js and thus JavaScript as the backend.
 Content is at the source code repository in text files in Markdown format.

+PHP version was made to match the same simplified functionality as the Node.js counterpart in 0.4.1.